grafana/thema/docs/go-usage.md

 These directly represent three of the [core concepts](overview.md).
 All of these types are closed in order to ensure that a non-nil variable of the type is constructed in a manner that is ready for use, and confers Thema's [guarantees](invariants.md).

 These types are connected through methods that represent their well-defined relations.
-You can look up a particular `Schema` from a `Lineage` by version number, or go from a `Schema` to its `Lineage`.
+You can look up a particular `Schema` from a `Lineage` by its syntactic version number of the format `major.minor`, or go from a `Schema` to its `Lineage`.
 An `Instance` can return its `Schema`, but that's a one-way trip - `Schema` do not keep an internal index of validated `Instance`s.
 The graph of connected objects is always limited to those associated with a single lineage.

 ### Hand-pick and validate